Skip to main content

 Dear [Hiring Manager],

-The decision to move from [Previous Industry] into landscape gardening was not a reaction to one bad month at work.
-It was a considered change built over time, through study, volunteer work, and the growing certainty that I wanted a career tied to real outdoor results.
-I am now applying to [Company Name] because I am ready to make that move fully.
+My decision to move from [Previous Industry] into landscape gardening was not the result of one tough month at work.
+It was a thoughtful change built over time, through study, volunteer experience, and a growing certainty that I wanted a career tied to real results outdoors.
+I am now applying to [Company Name] because I am ready to make that commitment fully.

-Since starting this transition, I have completed [Course Name], improved my plant identification skills, practised pruning and bed maintenance, and spent consistent time at [Community Garden/Local Project] working on the less glamorous side of the job as well as the rewarding side.
-Weeding, lifting, clearing, watering, cleaning tools, and resetting a messy area at the end of the day told me more about the trade than any brochure could.
+Since beginning this transition, I have completed [Course Name], improved my plant identification skills, practiced pruning and bed maintenance, and spent steady time at [Community Garden/Local Project] working on both the less glamorous and the more rewarding sides of the job.
+Weeding, lifting, clearing, watering, cleaning tools, and restoring messy areas at the end of the day taught me more about the trade than any brochure ever could.

-I also know what employers may wonder when they see a career change.
-Are you serious, or are you just tired of your old sector?
+I understand what employers might wonder when they see a career change: are you serious, or just tired of your old field?
 That is a fair question.
-My answer is in the routine I have kept.
-I chose early mornings outdoors over comfort, invested in training before applying, and kept returning to practical work even when the tasks were repetitive.
+My answer is in the routine I have built.
+I chose early mornings outdoors over comfort, invested in training before applying, and kept returning to hands-on work, even when tasks were repetitive.
 Interest is easy to claim.
-Repetition is the proof.
+Repetition is the real proof.

-I guarantee the quality of my work by slowing down long enough to check levels, spacing, finish, and plant condition before I move on.
-That habit comes from my previous profession, where overlooked details created larger problems later.
-It translates well to site work.
+I ensure the quality of my work by slowing down to check levels, spacing, finish, and plant condition before moving on.
+That habit comes from my previous profession, where missed details often led to bigger problems later, and it translates well to site work.

-I am not looking for a symbolic fresh start.
-I am looking for a real place in a gardening team where effort, standards, and consistency matter.
-I would value the chance to discuss how I can contribute and keep progressing in the role.
+I am not looking for a symbolic fresh start, but for a real place in a gardening team where effort, standards, and consistency matter.
+I would appreciate the chance to discuss how I can contribute and continue to develop in the role.

 Kind regards,